 - It prevents ad fraudsters and spoofers from siphoning the ad dollars.

-- It offers higher ROI for ad inventories.
+- It offers a higher ROI for ad inventories.

 How does the future look for PMP?